 4. Change of Scenery

-Sometimes it's not the actual house people are looking to change, but rather, its location.
-If you dislike shoveling snow in the winter, or having to stay inside during the summer heat and humidity, moving to a more appealing climate might be best.
+Sometimes, it's not the actual house people are looking to change, but rather, its location.
+If you dislike shoveling snow in the winter, for example, or having to stay inside during the summer heat and humidity, moving to a more appealing climate might be best.

-Others find they require a different neighborhood or setting, such as proximity to parks, beaches, entertainment, shopping, highways, public transportation, and other amenities.
+Others find they desire a different neighborhood or setting, such as closer proximity to parks, beaches, entertainment, shopping, highways, public transportation, and other amenities.

 If you’re relocating to a new city or state, it’s best to inquire with a mortgage lender boasting multiple locations throughout the United States.
 With expertise on local real estate markets and lending processes, these professionals can assist with a seamless transition.

-Many couples move in together, or buy a new home when they’re newly married.
+Many couples move in together, then buy a new home when they’re newlyweds.
 But when relationship situations arise—such as divorce, death, or other unfortunate circumstances—the only choice might be to sell the home.

-Other changes could include a newly blended family resulting from a remarriage, the decision to become a caregiver for an elderly relative, or purchasing a multi-family home as an investment for the future.
+Other lifestyle changes could include a remarriage, decision to become a caregiver for an elderly relative, or the purchase of a multi-family home as an investment for the future.

 6. Financial Issues & Challenges

-While this is a challenging situation, it’s better to relocate to a smaller, more affordable home whereby you and your family can live within your means.
-In some instances, consumers might move to another state or region in search of more affordable cost of living and property tax rates.
+While this can be a difficult decision, it’s better to relocate to a smaller, more affordable home within your means.
+In some instances, homeowners might move to another state or region in search of a more affordable cost of living and lower property tax rates.

 7. Renting vs. Buying

 Many people move because they're currently renting and are now ready to purchase their dream home.
-Buying a home is the best decision if you’re looking to set down roots in a specific community or area.
-Other benefits include stability, personalizing your own space, and the freedom to make improvements, upgrades, and additions—none of which are possible when renting.
+This is the best decision if you’re looking to set down roots in a specific community or area.
+Other benefits include stability, personalizing your own space, and freedom to make improvements, upgrades, and additions—none of which are possible when renting.

-Buying can also produce long-term savings, such as tax benefits and rebates, and stable, fixed-rate loan options.
+Buying can also produce long-term savings, such as tax benefits and rebates, equity, and fixed-rate loan options.

 9. Moving From the City to Suburbs (or Vice Versa)

-With many city dwellers relocating to suburban areas, these potential buyers now require a larger space, backyard area, or quieter neighborhoods with less traffic and congestion.
+Many city dwellers who’ve relocated to suburban areas crave larger spaces, backyard areas, and quieter neighborhoods with less traffic and congestion.

-While some are first-timers who no longer want to rent in a large, urban area, others are selling their suburban homes to take advantage of an attractive real estate market, low rates, and multiple offers.
+While some are first-timers who no longer want to rent in a large, urban area, others might be empty nesters selling their suburban homes to take advantage of big city amenities.

 10. Cashing in on Your Home's Equity

-With record-setting real estate prices, many are cashing in on their equity to purchase a higher-priced home they previously couldn’t afford.
-Others might use these additional funds for a larger space in a more reasonably priced area with lower cost-of-living expenses.
+With record-setting real estate prices, many are cashing in equity to purchase a higher-priced home they previously couldn’t afford.
+Some may use these additional funds for a larger space in a more reasonably priced area with lower cost-of-living expenses.

-Whether you’re a first-time homebuyer seeking your dream property, or an empty nester downsizing, it’s best to work with a reputable lender such as Contour Mortgage to help navigate the best location and financial solutions.
+Whether you’re a first-time homebuyer seeking a starter home, or require a larger space to accommodate a growing family, it’s best to work with a reputable lender such as Contour Mortgage.

 Contact Contour Mortgage to learn more about how we can help secure financing for your dream home.